Mountain Photography Travel Guide: Tips to Capture Stunning Peaks and Landscapes

 Is mountain photography difficult for beginners?

-Mountain photography can be challenging due to weather changes, lighting conditions, and terrain.
-However, careful planning and basic camera knowledge help beginners capture strong images.
+It can be challenging due to weather and terrain.
+However, proper planning and basic camera knowledge make it manageable.

 How does weather affect mountain photography?